Dear Consumer Ed:

 If your aunt is willing, you should write letters to the companies on her behalf, asking to be removed from their mailing lists.
 If you find that she has paid money to any of these companies, you should check to see whether the company offered any product or service to your aunt and, if so, whether it was actually provided.
 If the company failed to provide the product or service as it was described in the advertisement, then you have grounds to request an immediate refund and to cancel all future billing.

 If you believe that your aunt is receiving sweepstakes or lottery solicitations that are deceptive or illegal, then you can take other action.
-You can forward copies of these advertisements to your local Post Office, the Federal Trade Commission, and the Georgia Governor’s Office of Consumer Protection.
+You can forward copies of these advertisements to your local Post Office, the Federal Trade Commission, and the Georgia Department of Law’s Consumer Protection Unit.

 If you enjoyed this post, make sure you subscribe to my RSS feed!